 Seitan is a popular substitute for meat made with vital wheat gluten.
-The wheat flour is mixed with water, then made into a dough-like texture.
+The wheat flour is mixed with water and then made into a dough-like texture.
 The dough is then rinsed to remove the starch, which leaves gluten protein behind.

 Even though seitan is a new ingredient to many people who are exploring vegan food for the first time, wheat gluten has been used as a meat substitute for hundreds of years in some Asian cultures.
-Seitan has a firm, chewy texture that can mimic meat in various dishes, such as burgers, hot dogs and sandwich slices.
-It is also known for its savoury taste and can absorb flavour from sauces and seasonings very well.
+Seitan has a firm, chewy texture that can mimic meat in various dishes, such as burgers, hot dogs, and sandwich slices.
+It is also known for its savory taste and can absorb flavor from sauces and seasonings very well.

-Many vegan options at supermarkets and restaurants use seitan to replace meat, but you can also buy unflavoured seitan on its own and cook it however you like.
+Many vegan options at supermarkets and restaurants use seitan to replace meat, but you can also buy unflavored seitan on its own and cook it however you like.

 Is Seitan Healthy?